 Social media has become the central platform for communication with the prospects and defining your brand image.
 Youtube is the biggest platform for sharing and watching videos.
 You can upload explainer videos, trailers, testimonials, how to videos, corporate videos etc. depending upon your needs.
 Walgreens, one of the largest drugstore chains in the U.S, makes optimal use of its social media channels.
 The company knows that when an occasion like Christmas is near, most of the people are confused about what gifts to buy and from where?
 So, they shared this video to inform the audience that there is a solution to their problem:

 Such videos can easily direct the customers to your store.
 Nobody knows your products as good as you do.
 You can offer advice related to your field of expertise and indirectly promote your products too!
 Most importantly, this will build a relation where your customers will turn to you for advice.
 Such informational videos don’t have to be boring or pushy, they can be fun!

 The above video has upbeat music, stop-motion and it just took 15 sec.!
 Your aim should be to generate a need and remove any hindrances in the path to purchase, like lack of knowledge, information overload or confusion.
-The Home Depot, the world’s largest home improvement speciality retailer, does this really well, for instance, they posted a video titled, Types of Grills: Choosing What’s Best for You, it tells the viewers how to select a grill based on their needs, preferences and usage.
-They know that when the customers gets the right product, they are happy and come back again.
+The Home Depot, the world’s largest home improvement speciality retailer, does this really well.
+For instance, they posted a video titled, Types of Grills: Choosing What’s Best for You, which tells the viewers how to select a grill based on their needs, preferences and usage.
+They know that when the customers get the right product, they are happy and come back again.
 Another video, DIY Raised Garden Bed – Small Garden Ideas is also quite good at generating need and also offers an easy explanation.
 The description says, “Shop our assortment of raised garden bed kits to make your own: http://thd.co/2kLCdU2”.
 A great call to action indeed!